About Taumadhi Square

 Nyatapola TempleThe Nyatapola temple in Taumadhi square

-At the bottom plinth are the wrestlers Jayamel and Phattu who we will meet later on in Dattatreya square.
-Above them are two elephants, followed by two lions, then two griffins and finally the tantric goddesses Byaghrini and Singhini.
+At the base, you'll encounter the wrestlers Jayamel and Phattu, figures we'll revisit in Dattatreya Square.
+Ascending, you'll see two elephants, followed by two lions, then two griffins, and finally, the tantric goddesses Byaghrini and Singhini.

 Bhairabnath TempleBhairabnath Temple in Bhaktapur